nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 -------|-------|-----------|
 Manual Tracker|```manual```| Manual entry of transactions.
 In Manual Tracker, the user manages daily lists of entries called Ledgers.
 Entry Tracker|```entry```| Subsidiary subroutine of Manual Tracker.
 In Entry Tracker, the user manages ledger entries, which represents a unit of transaction for a particular day.
-Recurring Tracker|```recur```| In recurring Tracker, the user manages special recurring entries that are deducted on a regular basis, which are too cumbersome to record regularly with Entry Tracker.
+Recurring Tracker|```recur```| In recurring Tracker, the user manages special recurring entries that reoccur on a monthly basis, for instance monthly bills and salary.
 Goal Tracker|```goal```| Sets income or expense goals, whereby the tracker will report to user his progress towards them whenever an entry is added.
 Save Manager|```saver```| Allows save of multiple program running states and load them anytime you want.
 May also delete and reset running state.
 Finance Tools|```finance```| FinanceTools contains tools related to financial calculations.